kreid92/550_final/README.md

 `code/03_render_report.R`is used to render the report from the command line.
   - the report saves to the parent project folder.

+Output: The outputs of the code.
+Raw Data: Original dataset.

 All parts of the project are combined in `Final_Reid.Rmd`

-Use make in the command line to build the report.
+# Building the Project

+* Use 'make clean' in R terminal to remove previously generated files.
-Use make install will restore teh package library to synchronize packages from the command line.
+* Use 'make install' in R terminal to restore the package library to synchronize packages with the project.
+* Use 'make' in R terminal to create the tables and figures, as well as build the final report.